AbuMandour/WhiteMvvm/README.md

 White Solution is an MVVM framework for Xamarin Forms Solutions to make the code as white "Clear, simple and powerful"

 ## Get Started
-you can download the nuget from here https://www.nuget.org/packages/WhiteMvvm/
+you can download the nuget for portable project from here https://www.nuget.org/packages/WhiteMvvm/

+and download the nuget for Android project from here https://www.nuget.org/packages/WhiteMvvm.Droid/

+and download the nuget for iOS project from here https://www.nuget.org/packages/WhiteMvvm.iOS/

+and download the nuget for UnitTest project (***if you have one***) from here https://www.nuget.org/packages/WhiteMvvm.UnitTest/

 then you should call this method in each platform